User Community Service Desk Downloads

 Data acquisition

-Subtask refers to a process and transformation in a load plan, while a load operation launched.
+Subtask refers to the process and transformation in a load plan when the load operation launched.

 Change detection

-"Real" change detection (also known as delta detection) of incoming data against data already stored in MDM repository.
-Since this point only the changed data is processed.
+"Real" change detection (also known as delta detection) of incoming data against data already stored in the MDM repository.
+Starting from this point, only the changed data is processed.

 Master data consolidation

-Cleansing, match, copyColumns and merge subtasks per an entity are processed in a given order.
+Cleansing, match, copyColumns, and merge subtasks for an entity are processed in the given order.

 Committing